krstphrrr/apache-file-server/README.md

 part of the airflow's set of containers:
   a. the db user had to be created, permissions determined, pg_hba.conf edited
   b. the local pg instance had to be included in the airflows docker stack's network, otherwise airflow will not connect to the external db.

+## pipeline flow

+1. drop packet into network folder
+- airflow continuously checks the folder to progress
+2. packet found, projects table is retrieved